- Home

 - Added years

-You will need to use the figures in the pack to choose whether to turn some of your annual pension into a one-off tax-free lump sum.
+You will need to use the figures in the pack to choose whether to turn some of your annual pension into a one-off lump sum.

-Step 3: Making choices and filling in the forms
+Step 4: Making choices and filling in the forms

-- Retirement Option Form
+- Retirement option form

-- Personal Details Form
+- Personal details form

 We must receive all your forms and certificates before we can start paying your pension.

-Step 4: Paying your pension
+Step 5: Processing your pension

-After receiving your forms, Clwyd Pension Fund will work out your pension based on the choice you have made on your option form.
+After receiving your completed forms, Clwyd Pension Fund will work out your pension based on the choice you have made on your option form.

 You may want to stop paying AVCs the month before your retirement date, as this could help speed up the dis-investment process.

-- You’ll receive your pension on the 28th of each month, or the Friday before if this is a weekend or Bank Holiday.
-For your first pension payment, we will pay any arrears within 2 weeks of the date of your final letter
+After your first pension payment, you’ll receive your pension on the 28th of each month, or the Friday before if this is a weekend or Bank Holiday.

-- You’ll receive your pension monthly for life
+You’ll receive your pension monthly for life.

 You may be aware that members of defined contribution pension schemes, where the benefits payable depend on how much they’ve built up in their pension pot, have more flexible options for receiving their income.